What Is Scoliosis?

 Can Exercise Help?

-Exercise programs have not been shown to keep scoliosis from getting worse.
-But it is important for all people, including those with scoliosis, to exercise and remain physically fit.
+Exercise programs have not been shown to keep it from getting worse.
+But it is important for all people, including those with this, to exercise and remain physically fit.
 Weight-bearing exercise, such as walking, running, soccer, and gymnastics, helps keep bones strong.
 For both boys and girls, exercising and playing sports improves their sense of well-being.

 About Other Treatments for Scoliosis

-So far, the following treatments have not been shown to keep curves from getting worse in scoliosis:
+So far, the following treatments have not been shown to keep curves from getting worse in it: